survivejs/react-book/manuscript/02_developing_with_webpack.md

 };
 ```

-Hit `npm start` and surf to **localhost:8080**.
+Execute `npm start` and surf to **localhost:8080**.
 You should see something familiar there.
 Try modifying *app/component.js* while the server is running and see what happens.
 Quite neat, huh?

 ![Hello world](images/hello_01.png)